Jack Gaud

-Jack Gaud (1958 8 June 2000) was an Indian actor, film producer & military personnel known mostly for portrayal of negative roles in Hindi cinema.
-He entered cinema after leaving the Indian Navy.
+Jack Gaud (1958 8 June 2000) was an Indian actor, film producer and military personnel known mostly for portrayal of negative roles in Hindi cinema.
+He started acting after leaving the Indian Navy.

-Gaud did minor roles, especially as a criminal or the main villain's henchman in several Hindi films.
-He is remembered for his roles as Shamsher Singh in the film Karan Arjun and as Fracture Bandya in the film Vaastav.
-His last film appearance was One 2 Ka 4.
+Gaud did minor roles, especially as a criminal or the leading villain's henchman in several Hindi films.
+He is best known for Karan Arjun, and Vaastav.
+His last film appearance was in Khuda Kasam.

 Personal life

 Jack Gaud was born in Shimla Village, Khetri in Rajasthan in 1958.
 He joined the Indian Navy and was a professional body builder, representing the Indian Navy in competitions.
 He also held the "Mr. Bombay" title (in either 82 or 83).
 He always wanted to become an actor.
 He joined the film industry in the year 1984 after he left the Indian Navy.
 He died of a heart attack at the age of 42 in 2000.